 We understand everyone has different reasons to invest.
 That’s why we start with a conversation.
 With a real person, not a computer screen.
 Why you are investing is as important as what you invest in.
 Only after getting to know your short-

-and long-term goals, can we recommend a personalized financial plan with a well-defined strategy to help you reach those hopes and dreams.
+and long-term goals, can we recommend a personalized financial plan with a well-defined strategy to help you start to pursue those hopes and dreams.

 Rather than lumping all of your assets into one bucket and hoping to outperform market benchmarks, we can create a separate strategy for each goal: